Skip to Content

 One step back…

 But then suddenly he stopped eating again.
 There were days where he literally would not eat more than 10 cheerios in a whole day.
-Some days he drank lots of milk to compensate (though still not getting enough calories per day).
+Some days he drank more milk to compensate (though still not getting enough calories per day).
 Some days he did not.

-And that’s when things got really stressful and we decided to find new resources and strategies to help with Elliot’s eating because what we were doing was not working.
+And that’s when we decided to find new resources and strategies to help with Elliot’s eating because what we were doing was not working.
+We started feeding therapy and took online classes about picky eating such as Mealtime Works and learned a lot.

-We started this blog as an outlet to document our daily struggles, celebrate our small mealtime victories, write about what works and what doesn’t work for our picky eater, and hopefully show other parents that they are not alone in this.
+We started this blog as an outlet to document our daily struggles, celebrate our small mealtime victories, share kid-friendly recipes, write about what works and what doesn’t work for our picky eater, and hopefully show other parents that they are not alone in this.

 What’s your picky eating story?
 Where in the picky eating journey are you currently?
 I’d love to read about it in a comment below, or you can also join our Facebook group where you will find like-minded parents.
 It feels good to know there are others who understand exactly what you are going through.